abinit/abinit/doc/tutorial/gwr_intro.md

 * Scalapack
 * Optmized FFT libraries (FFTW3 or MKL-DFTI)

 Discuss single and double precision version.
-Single-precision is the default
+We recall that single-precision is the default

 ## Formalism